 During the academic year, all students, full- and part-time, receive tuition refunds according to the following schedule.
 This policy applies to students dropping courses as well as to those withdrawing.
 Withdrawals must be official and students must turn in their identification cards and laptop computer before claiming refunds.

-Graduate students who are recipients of Title 4 federal financial aid (Pell Grants, SEOG, FWS, Perkins Loans, Stafford Loans and PLUS Loans) should refer to pages 22-24 of the 2010-11 Wake Forest Undergraduate Bulletin for the Return of Program Funds policy.
+Graduate students who are recipients of Title 4 federal financial aid (Pell Grants, SEOG, FWS, Perkins Loans, Stafford Loans and PLUS Loans) should refer to the 2011-12 Wake Forest Undergraduate Bulletin for the Return of Program Funds policy.